 When does the fall semester begin?

-Orientation to the Full-Time MBA program traditionally begins the Wednesday before Labor Day.
+Orientation for the Full-Time MBA program is traditionally held in mid to late August with classes beginning the following week.
 Evening MBA Orientation is held on an evening in late August.
 Classes begin the Tuesday after Labor Day.
 Check Courses & Schedules for more information.

 How do I get a visa?

 Once you have confirmed your enrollment at Boston College, we will send you an email with instructions on applying for a visa, together with the necessary forms.
 The Office of International Students and Scholars prepares and processes all necessary visa documentation.